relateddigital/euromessage-android/README.md

 ```

 ###### Note : You need to add an android project in [Firebase Console](https://console.firebase.google.com/).
-Please follow Firebase instruction and do not forget to add google_service.json to the project
+Please follow Firebase instruction and do not forget to add google_service.json to the project.

 #### Support Lib :